nfdi4cat/pid4cat-model/docs/overview.md

 - Use the full handle identifier including prefix, branding suffix, namespace suffix, and local identifier part
 - Do not abbreviate any part of the identifier
-- Maintain the case sensitivity of the identifier
+- Use uppercase form of the identifier

 Example: `21.11165/4cat/ABC/SAMPLE-2023-001`